Bowie Books with Discographical Information

 Lelivelt, Hans (1986), Events of David Bowie, private print, The Netherlands

 A nice illustrated discography, providing track lists for many albums (including bootlegs).
 What is strange is that it doesn't give release dates for the records, not even years!
-However, a useful publication that also includes a flexi with the 1964 Tonight interview.
+However, it's a useful publication that also includes a flexi with the 1964 Tonight interview.

 Pegg, Nicholas (2002), The Complete David Bowie, second edition, Reynolds & Hearn, London, ISBN 1-903111-40-4